airphel/HBJson_2.8/README.md

-**HBJson is a micro service providing JSON data from HBLink**
+** HBJson is a micro service providing JSON data from HBLink **
+    - almost not templated easily modified
+    - file or sql database data
+    - map location of transmitting OMs

     cd /opt
     git clone https://github.com/Avrahqedivra/HBJson.git
     cd HBJson

+    edit config.py to match your needs

     run with : python3 monitor.py

-    connect with your browser on http://monitor-ip:port
+    connect with your browser on http://monitorip:port

 **HBmonitor is a "web dashboard" for HBlink by N0MJS.**